♫ Listening to: Warm Water by Banks (Snakehips remix) ♫

 - 1 cup organic palm shortening (I use spectrum)*

 - 4 colors of vegan food coloring (light pink, lavender, yellow, and baby blue)

 Vegan Pastel Buttercream Frosting Directions

 prep time: 20 minutes

-Leave the 1 cup earth balance at room temperature for 10-15 minutes before starting, if you have time.
+Leave the 1 cup vegan butter at room temperature for 10-15 minutes before starting, if you have time.
 This isn’t mandatory, but it helps the consistency.

-Whisk 1 cup spectrum sustainably harvested organic palm shortening , 1 cup earth balance, and 2 teaspoons vanilla for 1 minute using a stand mixer or a handheld electric mixer.
+Whisk 1 cup spectrum sustainable organic palm shortening , 1 cup vegan butter, and 2 teaspoons vanilla for 1 minute using a stand mixer or a handheld electric mixer.
 Use a silicone spatula to scrape the sides, and mix again until light and fluffy.